 It reduces the risk of fractures caused by osteoporosis.
 Researchers have found that women who drank up to three cups of green tea per day had to 30 percent lower risk of hip fractures related to osteoporosis.

-Researchers can’t be sure that only the green tea is responsible for the low cancer rate.
-But it is commonly known that it contains chemicals which have antioxidant activity.
+Researchers can’t be sure that only green tea is responsible for the low cancer rate.
+But it is commonly known that it contains chemicals that have antioxidant activity.

 White tea has the most antioxidants among real teas.
 According to some studies, regular and long-term drinking of white tea could reduce the risk of certain cancers.

 Free radicals damage the skin and body cells, which leads to faster aging.
-White tea contains polyphenols, which help neutralize free radicals and thus reduce their negative impact on our body.
+White tea contains polyphenols, which help neutralize free radicals and thus reduce their negative impact on our bodies.

 Teas for Insomnia and Sleeping Issues